Absorbance: Beer–Lambert law

-If a size of a detector is very small compared to the distance traveled by the light, any light that is scattered by a particle, either in the forward or backward direction, will not strike the detector.
+If the size of a detector is very small compared to the distance traveled by the light, any light that is scattered by a particle, either in the forward or backward direction, will not strike the detector.
 (Bouguer was studying astronomical phenomena, so this condition was met.)
-In such case, a plot of $-\ln(T)$ as a function of wavelength will yield a superposition of the effects of absorption and scatter.
+In such cases, a plot of $-\ln(T)$ as a function of wavelength will yield a superposition of the effects of absorption and scattering.
 Because the absorption portion is more distinct and tends to ride on a background of the scatter portion, it is often used to identify and quantify the absorbing species.
 Consequently, this is often referred to as absorption spectroscopy, and the plotted quantity is called "absorbance", symbolized as $\Alpha$.
-Some disciplines by convention use decadic (base 10) absorbance rather than Napierian (natural) absorbance, resulting in: $\Alpha_{10} = \mu_{10}d$ (with the subscript 10 usually not shown).
+Some disciplines by convention use decadic (base 10) absorbance rather than Napierian (natural) absorbance, resulting in $\Alpha_{10} = \mu_{10}d$ (with the subscript 10 usually not shown).

 Absorbance for non-scattering samples

 Within a homogeneous medium such as a solution, there is no scattering.
-For this case, researched extensively by August Beer, the concentration of the absorbing species follows the same linear contribution to absorbance as the path-length.
+In this case, researched extensively by August Beer, the concentration of the absorbing species follows the same linear contribution to absorbance as the path-length.
 Additionally, the contributions of individual absorbing species are additive.
 This is a very favorable situation, and made absorbance an absorption metric far preferable to absorption fraction (absorptance).
 This is the case for which the term "absorbance" was first used.

-A common expression of the Beer's law relates the attenuation of light in a material as: $\Alpha = \varepsilon\ell c$, where $\Alpha$ is the absorbance; $\varepsilon$ is the molar attenuation coefficient or absorptivity of the attenuating species; $\ell$ is the optical path length; and $c$ is the concentration of the attenuating species.
+A common expression of the Beer's law relates the attenuation of light in a material as $\Alpha = \varepsilon\ell c$, where $\Alpha$ is the absorbance; $\varepsilon$ is the molar attenuation coefficient or absorptivity of the attenuating species; $\ell$ is the optical path length; and $c$ is the concentration of the attenuating species.